BestCoffeeMakersInfo☕️

 Dimensions

-The depth, I believe, is increased due to the shape of the water tank in the back which is different than the other models.
-At its widest point, it’s 9″, if looked at from the side view, it’s closer to 7″.
+I believe the depth is increased due to the shape of the water tank in the back, which is different from the other models.
+At its widest point, it’s 9″; if looked at from the side view, it’s closer to 7″.

 The power cord, which is a little bit shorter than average, has a total length of about 18″.